onyx5z/onyx5z/README.md

-My name is Barna Zoltan Burján.
+My name is Barna Zoltán Burján.
 Currently studying Finance and Accounting📚 (accountig major) at BBU and attnending to CS courses.
 I am extremely familiar with these areas:

 Accouting: